-- OSNMA availability, measured as the percentage of time that the user is receiving OSNMA tags to perform a new authentication event, and this for the different navigation data types that are authenticated.
-Availability is measured for a Tag length of 80 bits.
-Please refer to the applicable Interface Control Document [OSNMA SIS-ICD] and the guidelines for the OSNMA implementation at user receiver [OSNMA Rx GL], - percentage of OSNMA tag verification success.
+- OSNMA availability (ref.: Figure 30, Figure 31, Figure 32, Figure 33), measured as the percentage of time that the user is receiving OSNMA tags to perform a new authentication event, and this for the different navigation data types that are authenticated.
+Availability is measured for a Tag length of 40 bits.
+Please refer to the applicable Interface Control Document [OSNMA SIS-ICD] and the guidelines for the OSNMA implementation at user receiver [OSNMA Rx GL], - percentage of OSNMA tag verification success (ref.: statistics in Table 10).
 This characterisation is provided to allow developers to cross-check their observed authentication performance.
 Any root cause leading to MAC (Message Authentication Code) verification failures will be corrected for the service provision phase.